jakubwro/NATS.jl/docs/src/index.md

 ## Interrupt handling

-Graceful handling of interrupt is important in scenario of deployment in `kubernetes` cluster to handle pods auto scaling.
+Graceful handling of interrupt is important in scenario of deployment to `kubernetes` cluster to handle pods auto scaling.
 There are several issues with Julia if it comes to handling signals:
 1. by default when SIGINT is delivered process is exited immediately, this can be prevented by calling `Base.exit_on_sigint` with `false` parameter.
 2. even when this is configured interrupts are delivered to all tasks running on thread 1.
 Depending on `--threads` configuration this thread might run all tasks (when `--threads 1` which is default) or it can handle tasks scheduled on interactive threadpool (with `--threads M,N` where N is number of interactive threads).